edurant/edurant.github.io/courses/ee3221/syllabus.md

 ### Late Labs and Homework

 Lab reports and other assignments must be submitted at or before the specified time on the specified due date.
 Late assignments will generally be penalized by 10% of the maximum grade for every business day or part of a business day they are late.
 Certain assignments, normally homework, may not be accepted late, particularly if the solution was given.
 Certain time-critical assignments, especially demos and homework in certain classes, will be penalized at double or triple the normal rate.
-Assignments may not be accepted after 11&nbsp;P.M. on Friday of week 10.
+Assignments may not be accepted after 5&nbsp;P.M. on Friday of week 10.

 ### Exams
 * If you have a valid excuse for missing an exam, you must contact me in advance to discuss your situation and to make arrangements to take the exam at another time.
 Exams missed without making such prior arrangements may only be taken later under the most exceptional of circumstances.
-* The midterm and the final are in-person and on paper except for students approved by MSOE for online-only delivery; these students will take exams in Canvas at the designated times.
+* The midterm and the final are in-person and on paper.
 * The midterm is given during the week 6 lab period (there is no week 6 quiz).
 * The final is given in week 11 per the schedule published by the Registrar's Office.
 The exam schedule is normally published by the end of week 4.
 The final may cover any material from the course.
 The final will last 2 hours.